 Writing Fellows assist students across the university with written papers and oral presentations.
 Writing Fellows are nominated by a member of the faculty.
 They must complete a formal application, and go through a rigorous training program.

 Supplementary Instructors and Academic Tutors

 The Academic Resource Center provides a number of programs for new and struggling students, and these programs employ advanced undergraduate students to do the teaching and tutoring.
-Supplementary instructors are often hired to work with the students in courses with large enrollment.
-The SI's hold "help" sessions a few times a week, to answer questions about the course and to assist students in learning how to learn.
+Supplementary Instructors are often hired to work with the students in courses with large enrollment.
+They hold "help" sessions a few times a week to answer questions about the course and to assist students in learning the learning process.

 Graduate students have a variety of internship opportunities available through the department at university, state, and national archives.
 Visit the graduate fellowship page to explore editing, archiving, museum curating, and other professional positions that exist.

 Graduate Internship Contract